Yossi Avni-Levy

-Avni-Levy is the author of the books Garden of the dead trees, Four sons, Auntie Farhuma wasn't a whore after all, A man without shadow and Ode of the Sins.
-He has been awarded with the Prime Minister's Prize for Literature.
+Avni-Levy is the author of the books Garden of the Dead Trees, Four Sons, Auntie Farhuma wasn't a whore after all, A Man without Shadow, Ode of the Sins and Three Days of Summer.
+In 2008, he was awarded with the Prime Minister's Prize for Hebrew Literary Works.

 Biography

-Avni-Levy was born 25 May 1962, to an Afghan Jewish father and an Iranian Jewish mother.
+Avni-Levy was born 25 May 1962 in Ra'anana Israel, to an Afghan Jewish father and an Iranian Jewish mother.
 He graduated with honors from Hebrew University in Jerusalem in history of the Middle East and Arabic in 1983, earning a bachelor of laws (LLB) degree from the Faculty of Law in 1991.

 Avni-Levy's writing is personal and poetic and is noteworthy for its intimacy.
 The extended periods he has spent outside Israel on diplomatic postings are reflected in his works.
 He published short stories under the pen name Yossi Avni in the literary supplements to Maariv and Haaretz.
 He won first prize in Hebrew University's annual contest in 1988, first prize in a contest sponsored by "At (You)" in 1991, and third prize in the Haaretz short story contest for his story "Pains" in 1991.
 His travelogue, "Journey," was included in the first issue of the journal Rechov (Street).
 Several of his stories were included in anthologies in German, Italian, and English.
 Avni has also published book reviews (Haaretz, Yedioth Aharonoth) and literary reports ("Cappuccino in Three Crosses Square," Haaretz literary and cultural supplement, January 2007).
 Avni's story "Journey" was also included in the 1998 collection 50 Years, 50 Stories : a selection of short stories edited by Zisi Satuy of Yidioth Aharonoth.
 His story "Nice Words of Farewell" was included in the collection Murder Close to Home : stories about murders of Israelis edited by Dorit Zilberman and Aviva Gefen and published by Keter in 2001.

-He was invited by the Polish Literature Association to give lectures in Poland (Warsaw, Krakow, Katowice) in September 2007 and gave lectures on his writing at Harvard, Yale, Cornell and Brandeis universities in the United States in April 2008.
+He was invited by the Polish Literature Association to give lectures in Poland (Warsaw, Kraków, Katowice) in September 2007 and gave lectures on his writing at Harvard, Yale, Cornell and Brandeis universities in the United States in April 2008.